-Snowy Valleys Council is led by a General Manager and consists of three executive areas, each headed by an executive leader.
-The Executive team includes a Director Community & Corporate, a Director of Infrastructure and Works and an Executive Manager Growth & Development.
+Snowy Valleys Council is led by a Chief Executive OfficerGeneral Manager and consists of comprises three departments executive areas, each headed by an executive leader.
+The Executive team includes an Executive Chief Of Staff, a Chief Financial OfficerDirector Community & Corporate, and a Director of Infrastructure and Works and an Executive Manager Growth & Development.

-As the principal officer for Snowy Valleys Council, the General Manager (GM) is responsible for the efficient and effective operation of the Council's organisation and for ensuring that the decisions of the Council are implemented.
+As the principal officer for Snowy Valleys Council, the Chief Executive Officer (CEO)General Manager (GM) is responsible for the efficient and effective operation of the Council's organisation and for ensuring that the decisions of the Council are implemented.